-The appliance combines the sample points to create a single data point every 10 minutes.
+The appliance combines the sample points to create a single data point every 10 minutes for VMware and Hyper-V servers, and every 5 minutes for physical servers.
 To create the data point, the appliance selects the peak values from all samples.
 It then sends the data point to Azure.

-When you create an assessment, Server Assessment identifies the appropriate data point to use for rightsizing.
+When you create an assessment, the assessment identifies the appropriate data point to use for rightsizing.
 Identification is based on the percentile values for performance history and percentile utilization.

-- For example, if the performance history is one week and the percentile utilization is the 95th percentile, Server Assessment sorts the 10-minute sample points for the last week.
+- For example, if the performance history is one week and the percentile utilization is the 95th percentile, the assessment sorts the 10-minute sample points for the last week.
 It sorts them in ascending order and picks the 95th percentile value for rightsizing.